IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 The next article, [Anatomy of an Operator, demystified](https://github.ibm.com/TT-ISV-org/operator/blob/main/articles/demystified.md), takes a closer look at the Kubernetes architecture that enables Operators to work.

-If you would rather go straight to developing an Operator, go to the intermediate level tutorial [Develop and deploy and operator to OpenShift](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md).
+If you would rather go straight to developing an Operator, go to the [Develop and deploy a Memcached Operator](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) tutorial.